Backyard lighting is more than just functional, it can be an art form.

 Sure, outdoor lighting has its practical uses, such as lighting gathering spaces and illuminating walkways, but it can achieve those things and more with a little ingenuity.

-By creatively placing your lighting around your property, you can create dramatic lighting effects that will impress your guests and highlight features of your yard.
+By creatively placing lighting around your San Diego property, you can create dramatic lighting effects that will impress your guests and highlight features of your yard.
 With the right techniques, you’ll create an outdoor space that you’ll want to spend more time in when the sun goes down.

 Here are some landscape lighting ideas to enhance your property.